NVIDIAGameWorks/KickstartRT/docs/SDK_Reference.md

 TaskContainer -- BuildGPUTask --> ExecuteContext
 ```

-This is a handle that holds the intermediate render target needed for denoising the ray tracing result with multi-pass rendering.
+<span style="color:green">The DenoisingContextHandle is a handle that holds an intermediate render target needed for denoising the ray tracing result with multi-pass rendering.
 The resource will continue to be held until the corresponding handle is explicitly destroyed.
 While it is preferable to reuse the intermediate render target as long as the rendering resolution does not change, it also needs to be destroyed and recreated if the resolution changes or the rendering settings change.
-Application needs to manage the handles properly with its rendering.
+A DenoisingContextHandle is provided to the various denoising render Tasks structures as an identifier for an intermediate render target for denoising.
+So it is advisable to reuse a denoising context if possible to reduce held resources.</span>

 ### GPUTaskHandle
 ``` mermaid